Where do you want your money and your assets to go when you die? It’s an important question to think about.

-A trust might help ensure that the person or people you want to benefit from your assets, both while you’re living and after you pass, will be honored.
+A trust might help ensure that the person or people you want to benefit from your assets will be honored.
 Using a trust can often provide tax benefits as well as the ability for assets to change hands outside of probate.
 This can all be done with the help of a trustee, a person given control of a trust so that they can legally administer it according to specific wishes.

 What Is a Trust?

 The IRS defines a trust as “a legal arrangement which can help you to control your assets and possessions.
 Often, trusts can help to reduce taxes on your estate and speed up the process of allowing beneficiaries access to those assets.”

 A trust can hold cash, stock, real estate, and any other assets.
 You might meet with an attorney who specializes in trusts to officially name your beneficiaries and dictate how you want the trust to be handled.